dgrothman/changesthatheal/docs/C1-SafePeople/ColorCode-White.md

 * Requests extra protection and a lot of support
 * Easily hurt and defeated

-### How to Develop a Positive Connection with White
+## Developing Positive Connections with White
 **Do's**
 * Be kind
 * Be logical, clear, and firm about the content you present